JoeRepo1/HFT/README.md

 ## Small trading app to demo a few HFT design components and related C++20 features.
-The project demonstrates a hybrid trading system that integrates multiple algorithmic strategies, dynamically selecting and blending their outputs based on real-time market conditions.
+The project demonstrates a hybrid trading system that integrates extensible algorithmic strategies, dynamically selecting and blending their outputs based on real-time market conditions.

 ## Disclaimer
 This is a demonstration project intended for educational purposes and is not suitable for production deployment.
 Market data and exchange connectivity are represented by placeholder functions.